 Directions:

 Dice chicken breast into bite-size pieces.
-Next dice the onions into 1/2 inch pieces.
-Finally, dice the bell peppers into 1/2 inch pieces.
+Next, dice the onions into 1/2-inch pieces.
+Finally, dice the bell peppers into 1/2-inch pieces.
 Begin by spraying a frying pan with avocado oil over medium heat until hot.
-Additionally, add in the chicken, salt, diced onions and continue frying until chicken is cooked through.
+Add in the chicken, salt, and diced onions.
+Continue frying until the chicken is cooked through.
 At last, toss in the diced bell peppers and cook for 2 – 3 minutes.
-Finally, turn off heat and pour in the masala sauce that was set aside.
+Once, the chicken is cooked sprinkle a tbsp of tapioca flour at a time on the chicken.
+Stir after each addition.
+Cook for 1 minute.
+Finally, pour in the masala sauce on top.
 Lastly, stir until the sauce has thoroughly coated all the chicken and vegetables.
-Serve.

 Serving Suggestion: